syamv18/code-challenge-valuelabs/README.md

 Assignment: Introduce `redux-toolkit` and store the list of pokémon in the redux store.<br>
 Question 4: What makes the `createSlice` in redux-toolkit difference then A Reducer in redux?<br>

+    By centralizing actions, reducers, and action creators, createSlice streamlines Redux.
+In contrast to standard reducers that need more boilerplate and manual updates, it employs Immer for immutability, allowing you to create "mutating" code.

 Question 5: Describe the benefits of immutable code.<br>

+    By preventing unwanted data changes, immutable code facilitates debugging, allows time-travel debugging, and enhances performance by optimizing state comparison for re-renders.

 commit the code as `task-4`<br>